atom-sw/mrracket/README.md

 ## Installation

-Download [`mrracket`](https://raw.githubusercontent.com/bugcounting/mrracket/master/mrracket) and put it in a directory in the $PATH.
+Download [`mrracket`](https://raw.githubusercontent.com/bugcounting/mrracket/master/mrracket) and put it in a directory in the path.

 Alternatively, you can download and use the `install.sh` script, which will install MrRacket in the same directory where DrRacket is.